Powering Your Portable Camping Shower: Battery vs. Manual Options

 Do I really need a special bucket for my battery shower, or can I just stick the pump in a lake?

 You *can* stick it in a lake, but then you're basically asking for clogged filters and pump death.
-I learned this the hard way at a very muddy campsite.
+This becomes obvious at a very muddy campsite.
 Get a collapsible bucket for about $15-$20.
 It keeps your water source cleaner and makes your pump last way longer.
-Trust me, the $15 is worth not having to troubleshoot a clogged pump in the middle of nowhere.
+The $15 is worth not having to troubleshoot a clogged pump in the middle of nowhere.
 RinseKit explains how water sources impact function.

 What if my battery shower pump is making a weird grinding noise but still pumping water?